zl810881283/zl810881283.github.io/_posts/2016-04-25-Auction-Website-Using-ThinkJs-Requirement-and-design.md

 - Hook & Middleware

-    Rich hooks and middlewares are provided for conduct the user requests.
+    Rich hooks and middlewares are provided for conducting the user requests.

 - Hot Module Replacement(HMR)